groupserver/gs.profile.password/README.txt

     redirector by manually inserting rows into the ``password_reset`` table.
 This allowed me to test the ``groupserver.PasswordUser`` factory, which in turn allowed me to test the queries.

+    However, I think I need to change this code some more.
+The ``IGSPasswordUser`` is not the right interface for the redirector to instantiate.
+Instead I think a special user for redirecting is needed.
+The ``groupserver.PasswordUser`` factory can instantiate
+    the ``IGSPasswordResetUser``, which can say if a reset-ID has been used or not.
+Anyway, that is for the future.
+Lets press on.

 ``SetPasswordForm``
-    The *Change Password* form has been around for a while, and it needed a clean-up.
+    The ``/r/password`` redirector goes to the *Change Password* form.
+    This form has been around for a while, and it needed a clean-up.
 To do this I created the ``gs.content.form.form.SiteForm`` abstract base class.
-The Change
-    Password form inherits from that, which cleans up the imports a *lot*.
+The Change Password form inherits from that, which cleans up the imports a *lot*.

     At this point I also simplified the schema for setting a password.
 It is now a single text entry, rather than two password entries.
+At this point I can check that the form goes, and even check the adaptor from ``IGSUserInfo`` to ``IGSPasswordUser``; sure the implementation hits ``raise NotImplementedError('TODO')``, but that at least proves that I called the right thing!

+Now the big change.
+I copied the ``set_password`` code out of ``CustomUser``.
+The code is simplified, because I cannot think of a single case where ``updateCookies`` is not set to true!
+Now I can test setting a password.
+It goes, except for the lack of audit trails, and not clearing the IDs.

+**Oh!** Clearing the IDs.
+Right, the actual point of this exercise!
+The code, in ``queries.PasswordUserQuery`` was cobbled together from some existing queries in ``gs.group.member.invite``.
+It writes a date in all current password-reset rows for the user (as there could be more than one!)

 Changes to SQL
 --------------